 Engaged Learning: Students gain classroom and hands-on experience with new and traditional media, including understanding and applying effective messaging that bolsters pro-environmental attitudes and engagement, developing sustainability messages to reach audiences with diverse backgrounds and viewpoints, and crafting social media strategies for the modern digital age.

-Coursework: All students take a seminar in Spring 2020 that integrates theory and skills related to specific challenges faced by our organizational partners.
-Students selected for this program are matched with a leading regional or national organization for a paid internship during the summer of 2020.
-Students who already have an internship lined up for Summer 2020 with an environmental or sustainability organization can take the course to learn applicable communication theory and skills but will not be placed in an additional internship.
+Fellowship and Coursework: All students take a seminar in the spring semester that integrates theory and skills related to specific challenges faced by our organizational partners.
+Students can apply for the portion of the program that matches them with a leading regional or national organization for a paid internship during the summer.
+Students who already have an internship lined up for summer with an environmental or sustainability organization can take the course to learn applicable communication theory and skills but will not be placed in an additional internship.

 Here are experiences of the participants from summers of 2019/2018/2017:

 Emily Yu: Environmental Defense Fund, Chicago, IL

 Gillian Crowley: The Nature Conservancy, New Paltz, NY

 Certificate in Engaged Leadership

 The Certificate in Engaged Leadership acknowledges a student’s commitment to leadership with a public purpose, with financial resources, mentorship, and micro-certificates.